The best dental practice management will make running your dental practice more efficient and cost-effective.

-Charting for patient records will usually involve some form of graphics or modeling software to make it clear what treatments have already been carried out, and which ones are pending.
-Software can often be integrated with imaging equipment and x-ray sensors to make it easier to keep patient records comprehensive and up to date.
+However, the main requirement is the ability to work with patient records and charts, and often include some form of graphics or modeling software to plan and record treatments.
+This will often need to be integrated with imaging equipment and x-ray sensors to make it easier to keep patient records comprehensive and up to date.

-Here we'll list the best in dental practice management software.
+Here then are the best in dental practice management software platforms.

 DentiMax provides cloud-based dental practice management software as well as imaging software and radiography sensors, all of which can work easily together.